ethereum/go-ethereum/docs/fundamentals/blsync.md

 description: Running geth with integrated beacon light client
 ---

 `blsync` is a beacon light client shipped by Geth, designed to synchronize with the beacon chain without the need for a [consensus client](/docs/getting-started/consensus-clients).
-Integrated within Geth, blsync eliminates the necessity of running a separate consensus client, making it ideal for most use-cases that do not require full validation capabilities.
+Integrated within Geth, blsync eliminates the necessity of running a separate consensus client, making it ideal for use-cases that do not require full validation capabilities.
 It comes with very low resource requirements and can sync the beacon chain within seconds. `blsync` can be run in two modes: integrated or standalone.
 In standalone mode it is possible to use it for driving other execution clients.

 <note>Important: blsync is not suitable for running a validator.
 It is also not recommended for nodes handling any amount of money or used in production settings due to its lower security guarantees compared to running a full consensus client.</note>